m-schuetz/Fenek/README.md

 # Fenek

 Fenek is a live coding JavaScript framework for OpenGL 4.5 and VR that allows users to tweak the render engine, scene, input handling and shaders at runtime and directly in VR without the need to take off the HMD.
+It's being developed at the [Research Division of Computer Graphics, TU Wien](https://www.cg.tuwien.ac.at/)

 Video:

 <a href="https://youtu.be/xhGNhKVAqW0" target="_blank">
 	<img src="./resources/images/live_code_brushes.png" />